 Stricter environmental or worker safety laws, regulations or enforcement policies could significantly increase Boardwalk Pipelines' operational or compliance costs and compliance with new or more stringent environmental legal requirements could delay or prohibit its ability to obtain permits for operations or require Boardwalk Pipelines to install additional pollution control equipment.
 For instance, the construction or expansion of pipelines often requires authorizations under the Clean Water Act, which authorizations may be subject to challenge.
-For instance, there is ongoing litigation with respect to the status and use of the U.S. Army Corps of Engineers (the Corps) Clean Water Act Section 404 NWP 12, which was vacated in April 2020.
+For instance, there is ongoing litigation with respect to the status and use of the U.S. Army Corps of Engineers (the "Corps") Clean Water Act Section 404 NWP 12, which was vacated in April 2020.
 In January 2021, the Corps reissued a restructured NWP 12 for oil and natural gas pipeline activities.
-The reissued NWP 12, alongside other NWPs, relies upon the Clean Water Act Section 401 certification process, which is also subject to ongoing litigation.
-In October 2021, the Northern District of California federal court vacated a 2020 rule revising the Section 401 certification process, which was later appealed to the Ninth Circuit and stayed by the Supreme Court.
-However, following a temporary pause on permitting decisions, in November 2021, the Corps announced that permitting under such NWPs would resume, with the Corps coordinating with certifying authorities for Section 401 certification as needed.
-Although the full extent and impact of the ongoing litigation and vacaturs is unclear at this time, any disruption in Boardwalk Pipelines' ability to obtain coverage under NWP 12 or other general permits may result in increased costs and project delays if it is forced to seek individual permits from the Corps.
-There also continues to be uncertainty with respect to the federal government's jurisdictional reach under the Clean Water Act over "waters of the United States", including wetlands, as the Environmental Protection Agency ("EPA") and the Corps have pursued multiple rulemakings under different administrations since 2015 in an attempt to determine the scope of such reach.
-In December 2022, the Administration finalized a new and more expansive definition of "waters of the United States," which repealed the Trump Administration's April 2020 rule and largely restored the definition in place prior to 2015, with modifications reflecting Supreme Court decisions issued after 2015.
-Judicial developments also add to this uncertainty-the Supreme Court recently heard oral arguments in Sackett v.
-EPA and is expected to rule on the scope of the Clean Water Act's jurisdiction with respect to wetlands in 2023.
+In March 2022, the Corps announced it was seeking stakeholder input on a formal review of NWP 12, although while this review is ongoing, the Corps has resumed permitting decisions.
+NWP 12, alongside other NWPs, relies upon the Clean Water Act Section 401 certification process, which is also subject to ongoing litigation.
+In October 2021, the Northern District of California federal court vacated a 2020 rule revising the Section 401 certification process.
+The Supreme Court stayed the vacatur of Section 404 of NWP 12 and, in September 2023, the Environmental Protection Agency ("EPA") finalized its Clean Water Act Section 401 Water Quality Certification Improvement Rule, effective on November 27, 2023.
+While the full extent and impact of these actions is unclear at this time, any disruption in Boardwalk Pipelines' ability to obtain coverage under NWP 12 or other permits may result in increased costs and project delays if it is forced to seek individual permits from the Corps.
+There also continues to be uncertainty with respect to the federal government's jurisdictional reach under the Clean Water Act over "waters of the United States," including wetlands, as the EPA and the Corps have pursued multiple rulemakings under different administrations since 2015 in an attempt to determine the scope of such reach.
+In December 2022, the Biden Administration finalized a new and more expansive definition of "waters of the United States," which repealed the Trump Administration's April 2020 rule and largely restored the definition in place prior to 2015, with modifications reflecting Supreme Court decisions issued after 2015.
+In January 2023, the EPA and the Corps released a final revised definition of "waters of the United States" founded upon the pre-2015 regulations.
+Judicial developments also add to this uncertainty.
+The Supreme Court opinion in Sackett v.
+EPA invalidated certain parts of the January 2023 rule, resulting in a revised rule being issued in September 2023.
+However, due to injunctions in certain states, the implementation of the September 2023 rule currently varies by state.